-We talked to Sander Wapperom of DeWarmte.
-With their innovative technology, they have designed a system to reuse the heat in every drain –The HeatCycle.
-This is what he said:
+Sander Wapperom of DeWarmte tells us how they have designed a system to reuse the heat in every drain –The HeatCycle.

 First of all, how are you and your family doing in these COVID-19 times?